com3dian/pretty_prompt_compare/README.md

 In the printed second prompt:

-- Characters that appear only in the first prompt will be highlighted using `COLOR_PALETTE["delete"]` and shown with a strikethrough.
+- Characters that appear only in the first prompt will be highlighted using `COLOR_PALETTE["delete"]` and shown with a ~~strikethrough~~.
 - Characters that appear only in the second prompt will be highlighted using `COLOR_PALETTE["insert"]`.

-In both prompts, the f-string expressions will be highlighted in value of `COLOR_PALETTE["f-string expression"]`.
+In both prompts, the `{f-string expressions}` will be highlighted in value of `COLOR_PALETTE["f-string expression"]`.

+**To compare responses**, use the `compare_response=True` argument.
+The responses will be printed in the console with differences highlighted, and target strings highlighted in a different color.

 ```python
 from pretty_prompt_compare import PrettyCompare